|

 it is supposed to end up (according to proven physical law) in a

-maximum state of disorder (or entropy).
+maximum state of disorder (i.e., high entropy).

-supposedly natural and closed system (the BB expanding universe
+supposedly natural and closed system —the BB-expanding-universe

-system)?
+system?
 The second law is clear, entropy must only increase or remain

 constant!
 Again, a paradox.